PROUDLY CANADIANOwned & Operated. Est 1987.

 Included Meal(s): Breakfast and Dinner

-We continue our journey, stopping in Pillaro where we will visit a traditional workshop of masks that are used in the Pillaro Devil parade, an important cultural expression of the local indigenous people.
+Today we continue our journey to Banos.
+We will make a stop in Pillaro where we will visit a traditional workshop of masks that are used in the Pillaro Devil parade, an important cultural expression of the local indigenous people.

 We arrive in Banos, a small town whose elevation gives it an extremely agreeable climate and the surrounding mountainsides are brilliant green against the white summit of the Volcano Tungurahua.
 The word Banos means "baths" and, as the name indicates, the highlight is the numerous hot spring baths in the area.
 Today we have opportunity to visit the hot springs as well as wander the streets and market of this picturesque town.
 You can also hike into the nearby hillsides, along farmers' donkey trails through fields of corn, passion-fruit, and various other local products.
 A must-see is the Basilica dedicated to the Virgin of the Holy Water, credited with performing many miracles in the Banos area.